WGL-2024/WGL_repo_2024/AP-protocol.md

     UnexpectedRecipient(NodeId),
 }
 ```

-Source Routing Header contains the path to the client, which can be obtained by reversing the list of hops contained in the Source Routing Header of the problematic Message.

 ### Limit Case
 If during the routing back of an Ack, Nack or FloodResponse packet we would encounter an error, we would send that packet directly to destination through the Simulation controller.